 Primary Care Offerings

-BHCHP at Mass General offers primary care each weekday in the Medical Walk-in Unit, and coordinates and assists with care and discharge planning for homeless patients throughout Mass General.
+BHCHP at Mass General offers primary care each weekday in the Primary Care Urgent Access Center, and coordinates and assists with care and discharge planning for homeless patients throughout Mass General.
 The Barbara McInnis House provides recuperative and rehabilitative care to homeless persons who are too ill or injured to withstand the rigors of life on the streets and in homeless shelters.
 This innovative model fills a widening gap in the health care system for those without the safety and support of a home and family.